What’s the Difference Between Front-Wheel Drive, Rear-Wheel Drive and Mid-Wheel Drive on My Power Wheelchair?

 This modern configuration is the latest in the history of power wheelchair engineering.
 Middle wheels keep the center of gravity directly under the rider, offering superior traction and maneuverability.
 Mid-wheel drive wheelchairs have the tightest turning capabilities.
 With large casters in front and back, mid-wheel drive wheelchairs are incredibly stable.

-In fact, they’re so stable, they can support scooters like the Jazzy Air 2, which lifts the rider 12 inches to put them face-to-face with others during conversations or to reach high shelves and cabinets.
+In fact, they’re so stable, they can support electric wheelchairs like the Jazzy Air 2, which lifts the rider 12 inches to put them face-to-face with others during conversations or to reach high shelves and cabinets.

 Some of the greatest innovation at Pride is happening with the Mid-Wheel 6 lineup.
 For example, the Jazzy Evo 613Li comes with powerful lithium ion batteries that last longer and charge faster.
 The Evo is also one of the sleekest looking power wheelchairs on the market today.